 Most of the time, research (and life!) can feel like a struggle.
 Constant deadlines, incessant demands, pressure to get results, grants, job, publications – and dealing with irritating colleagues and bosses.
 You know what I mean.

 The struggle saps your energy, and removes the color from your life.
 It reduces your capacity to focus on your science – and everything else you care about.
-Wouldn’t it be great if you could just stop struggling, and focus on the stuff that matters to you; doing great science, and enjoying your life?
+Wouldn’t it be great if you could just stop struggling being a scientist, and focus on the stuff that matters to you; doing great science, and enjoying your life?

 If you agree, then here’s some good news: You can!

 (Probably much like you,) I have pushed myself hard throughout my life.
 I’ve driven with my foot to the floor to accelerate through whatever got in my way.
 My feeling was that accelerating – pushing hard – smashed me through whatever external factors, or internal feelings, were getting in the way.
 But lately, I’ve been lucky enough to realise that this is all in the mind.
 All I have been pushing against is my own imagination.
 Which means that, if I choose to, I can stop pushing.
 And if I do that, I can save my energy for things that matter more.

 It’s Just like Swimming

 Recently I had an experience that put this idea into sharp focus.
 I can run reasonably far and at a reasonable pace.
 But put me in a swimming pool and it all goes wrong: My swimming technique itself is functional.
 But swimming even 500–1000m was disproportionately energy-sapping.